terraform-aws-modules/terraform-aws-eks/modules/karpenter/README.md

 - A Node IAM role that Karpenter will use to create an Instance Profile for the nodes to receive IAM permissions
 - An access entry for the Node IAM role to allow nodes to join the cluster
 - SQS queue and EventBridge event rules for Karpenter to utilize for spot termination handling, capacity re-balancing, etc.
+- A Pod Identity association to grant Karpenter controller access provided by the IAM Role

 ```hcl
 module "eks" {